Trevor20/SQL-PowerBI-Portfolio/projects/Project2-AirportAnalysis/README.md

 ## [Report](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project2-AirportAnalysis/report)

+## 🧠 Business Problem

+The Federal Aviation Administration (FAA) wants to analyse major domestic routes in The US to optimize terminal usage, staffing and airplane seats across peak routes and airports.

 ## 🎯 Objectives

-- Analyse passenger traffic trends over the years
+- Analyse passenger traffic trends over the years.
-- Evaluate route and airport popularity
+- Evaluate popularity of routes, airports and regions.
-- Assess seat utilization and efficiency
+- Assess seat utilization and efficiency.
-- Assess most common flight purposes
+- Assess most common flight purposes.
-- Gather popularity of regions within the US by analysing total incoming and outgoing passenger traffic
+- Gather popularity of regions within the US by analysing total incoming and outgoing passenger traffic.

 ## 📖 Dataset

 The dateset in this project contains information about air travel.
 The dataset was initially collected from Kraggle and contains over 2 million datapoints.
 The dataset includes information like flight date, total flights, route, total passengers, empty seats, etc.

+## 🧰 Tools Used

+1. Power BI - For interactive dashboard creation and data visualization.
+2. Power Query Editor - For data loading, cleaning and transformation (M language).
+3. DAX - For calculated columns, KPIs and ranking.
+4. Data Modelling - Star Schema and relationship setup between data tables.

 ## 📁 Database